mkerker/dckr/docker.md

 #### Objectives

 We have started containers in the foreground, and in the background.
-In this chapter, we will see how to:
+In this lab, we will see how to:

 -   Put a container in the background.

 -   Attach to a background container to bring it to the foreground.

 -   Restart a stopped container.

  Background and foreground